 I would have survived mountain treks such as Everest Base Camo, Mount Kinabulu and Mount Fuji without decent thermal layers.
 It’s worth investing in quality – you’ll most certainly need it in challenging climates.

-Hardwearing travel sandals are normally a little unattractive, but Merrell get it right with a fashionable twist on shows with air cushions, shock absorption and hard wearing materials.
+Hardwearing travel sandals are normally a little unattractive, but Merrell gets it right with a fashionable twist on shows with air cushions, shock absorption and hard-wearing materials.

 Owning a pair of Havaianas is almost like a traveller’s rite of passage now.
 But there is a reason they are loved so much – simple, stylish and super comfy.

 This is something I carry with me every single day.
-I no longer buy bottled water, and with the unique filtration system that removes up to 99.9% of contaminants, I can fill this Water-to-Go travel water bottle up from any water source (muddy puddles included and with the exception of seawater) and have drinkable water instantly.
+I no longer buy bottled water, and with the unique filtration system that removes up to 99.9% of contaminants, I can fill this Water-to-Go travel water bottle up from any water source (muddy puddles included and except for seawater) and have drinkable water instantly.
 Full review here

 Use the code BECKI20 at checkout for a 20% discount

-They may not be as comforting and luxurious as a fresh, flurry towel, but a quick dry travel towel comes in handy for so many on the road situations.
-The added bonus is that it also takes up less space when packing too.
+They may not be as comforting and luxurious as a fresh, flurry towel, but a quick-dry travel towel comes in handy for so many on the road situations.
+The bonus is that it also takes up less space when packing too.